Vadilal Dagli: Freedom movement

-Vadilal Dagli was born on 20 November 1926 in Rojid village near Dhandhuka to Jechandbhai and Champaben Dagli.
-He completed his primary education from Veraval and secondary education from Sheth Chimanlal Nagindas Vidyalaya, Ahmedabad.
-He matriculated in 1944.
 In 1948, he completed BA and went to US for further studies.
 He studied MA in International Politics and Business from University of California Berkeley.
 He returned to India in 1951 and joined Press Trust of India.
 Later he served as the financial editor of The Indian Express.
-He was appointed the Chief Officer of Mumbai Head Office of State Bank of India in 1963.
+He was appointed the Chief Officer develoments of Mumbai Head Office of State Bank of India in 1963.
 He became an editor of the economic weekly, Commerce in 1967 and he was considered as the prominent economist in the country.
-He chaired Committee of Control and Subsidies of Government of India (1978–79).
-He founded Parichay Trust and served as its Managing Trustee.
-The Trust published short biographies for general education of people.
-He died on 6 December 1985 in Mumbai.